 - Establishes the supporting documents that carriers and drivers are expected to keep with them

 - Prohibits CMV driver harassment based on ELD data and any integrated technology (such as systems for fleet management).
-There are also remedial options to drivers who believe they have been harassed.
+There are also remedial options for drivers who believe they have been harassed.

 2. Does my fleet have to comply with the ELD mandate?